cedar/plugins/readme.md

 ## Utilities ##

+**AttentionSlice**: A step that determines the location of the maximum in an activation matrix and cuts out a region around this location from an input image.

 **Demultiplexer**: Splits a vector (1xn or nx1 matrix) into individual scalars (1x1 matrices).

 **MatrixThreadDecoupler**: A looped step that makes a copy of its input matrix.
 This may help make threads more independent of each other.